monitisexchange/Monitis-Java-Plugins/Tomcat-JMX-Monitor/Readme.md

 Notes:

   - JMX server doesn't have any default port.
 You can choose anyone free port.
 The first available port is set when 0 value is specified  as port.
-  - After you have enabled the JMX agent for remote or local use, you can monitor Tomcat application using presented JMXMonitorCustom monitor built with Pentaho Data Integration suite for monitoring/sharing results of SQL query run on test database. authentication.ktr – transformation implementing authentication token request providing API and secret keys create_cm.ktr – transformation for creating monitor with given Name, Tag, Type and Parameters description results_cm.ktr – transformation, responsible for posting monitoring results results_cm.kjb – job for results_cm.ktr.
+  - After you have enabled the JMX agent for remote or local use, you can monitor Tomcat application using presented JMXMonitor Custom monitor.

 #### The project contain the following sources: ####